 The IRDA has stipulated that certain insurance contracts can be returned to the insurer under certain conditions, i.e. they can be canceled and you would get back the full premium amount paid.

-When bought from an agent, bank or any other physical intermediary, the limit is 15 days from the date of receiving the policy document at your communication address
+When bought from an agent, bank, or any other physical intermediary, the limit is 15 days from the date of receiving the policy document at your communication address

 When bought online and/or telephonically, the Free-Look Period limit is 30 days.

 Also, please note that the period does not start from the Date of Issuance of the Policy but from the date you actually receive the policy document.
-If you are unable to initiate Free-Look Period Cancellation within the relevant period, you can still cancel the policy later, however, that is termed as Policy Surrender and very different rules will apply.
-However, if you opting for the free look period cancellation, you must do it yourself and do not rely on your agents or intermediary because they might not do the same within the stipulated time.
+If you are unable to initiate Free-Look Period Cancellation within the relevant period, you can still cancel the policy later, however, that is termed Policy Surrender and very different rules will apply.
+However, if you opt for the free look period cancellation, you must do it yourself and do not rely on your agents or intermediary because they might not do the same within the stipulated time.